- What is the Unmarried Partner Visa?

 UK Unmarried Partner Visa Cost and Application Process

-At the time of writing, the cost of an Unmarried Partner Visa is £1,523.
-If your application is completed and submitted from inside the UK, the cost is £1,033.
+As of February 2023, the cost of an Unmarried Partner Visa is £1,538.
+If your application is completed and submitted from inside the UK, the cost is £1,048.

 You also need to take into account the cost of the English language test, as well as the cost of the Biometric Residence Permit (BRP).